-Strengthening Mathematics and Science Education in South Sudan South Sudan (SMASESS) (Technical Cooperation)
+South Sudan Strengthening Mathematics and Science Education in South Sudan (SMASESS) (Technical Cooperation)

-In South Sudan, lack of the teacher's knowledge and evaluated as high.
-After the project completion, however, the capability was tangible, the project aimed to establish SMASESS training sessions at national and state levels a system for Strengthening Mathematics and Science had to be suspended due to the external factors of the Education in South Sudan (hereinafter referred to as two domestic conflicts.
-Eventually, at the time of ex-post SMASESS), by establishing a training implementation evaluation, despite reported cases having helped elicit impacts, such as improving "teaching skills of primary structure at national and state levels, enhancing the capacity of state trainers, strengthening the training teachers in mathematics and science" and "competence implementation system in model states and consolidating of primary school pupils in mathematics and science", support systems for teacher training policy and training. since the sustainability of the project effect on in-service teacher training was limited, the effectiveness and impact The project achieved the stated purpose of "Teaching skills of Model Teachers in mathematics and science are of the project were judged as fair.
-While institutional and improved" by meeting standards for training methods for organizational structures are in place from policy/political, model teachers having participated in training.
-Meanwhile, institutional/organizational and financial aspects, it has difficulties to function due to the external factors such as despite delays in disbursing the South Sudanese budget and other difficulties, training sessions were implemented domestic conflicts and the state reorganization, there was nationwide and the project outputs were integrated into a need to work on maintaining and improving technical educational sector planning and policy.
-Accordingly, the levels.
-Accordingly, the sustainability of project effects was project effect up to the point of project completion was deemed low.
+In South Sudan, lack of the teacher's knowledge and the capability was tangible, the project aimed to establish a system for Strengthening Mathematics and Science Education in South Sudan (hereinafter referred to as SMASESS), by establishing a training implementation structure at national and state levels, enhancing the capacity of state trainers, strengthening the training implementation system in model states and consolidating support systems for teacher training policy and training.
+The project achieved the stated purpose of "Teaching skills of Model Teachers in mathematics and science are improved" by meeting standards for training methods for model teachers having participated in training.
+Meanwhile, despite delays in disbursing the South Sudanese budget and other difficulties, training sessions were implemented nationwide and the project outputs were integrated into educational sector planning and policy.
+Accordingly, the project effect up to the point of project completion was

-Although contacts with the trainers and model as external factors (impact caused by teacher turnover, teachers trained by the project were lost because personnel shuffles in government, budgetary shortfalls evacuating from the conflicts and personnel shuffles, due to decreased government revenue and elections and they remain valuable assets.
-The implementing referendums) may occur at a level or scale exceeding agency is expected to reconstruct their network after that normally expected.
-Accordingly, lessons were conflicts, personnel shuffles and state reorganization. learned that if external factors were to emerge at a level As for recommendations, as well as JICA utilizing such unexpected enough to constitute an unstable project network for disseminating maths and science education factor, it is more important than for other ordinary as targeted by subsequent projects, there is a need projects at the project planning stage to consider how to provide information to further consolidate such best to minimize their impact and boost sustainability, candidates.
-In conflict-affected countries, events identified despite various constraints.
+Although contacts with the trainers and model teachers trained by the project were lost because evacuating from the conflicts and personnel shuffles, they remain valuable assets.
+The implementing agency is expected to reconstruct their network after conflicts, personnel shuffles and state reorganization.
+As for recommendations, as well as JICA utilizing such network for disseminating maths and science education as targeted by subsequent projects, there is a need to provide information to further consolidate such candidates.
+In conflict-affected countries, events identified